Learn the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants

 - Helping patients do therapeutic activities, such as stretches and other exercises

 - Leading children who have developmental disabilities in play activities that promote coordination and socialization

 - Encouraging patients to complete activities and tasks

 - Teaching patients how to use special equipment—for example, showing a patient with Parkinson’s disease how to use devices that make eating easier

 - Recording patients’ progress, report to occupational therapists, and doing other administrative tasks

 What Is the Job Outlook for a PTA?

-According to the BLS, employment of physical therapist assistants is projected to grow 31 percent from 2016 to 2026, which is much faster than the average for all occupations.
-As chronic conditions such as diabetes and obesity have become more prevalent in recent years, more physical therapist assistants will be needed to manage the effects of these conditions and support patients in maintaining mobility.
+According to the BLS, employment of physical therapist assistants is projected to grow 32 percent from 2020 to 2030, which is much faster than the average for all occupations.
+As chronic conditions such as diabetes and obesity have become more prevalent in recent years, more Physical Therapist Assistants will be needed to manage the effects of these conditions and support patients in maintaining mobility.
 The BLS also reports that job prospects will be particularly prevalent where the elderly are most often treated, such as nursing homes and home health.

 How to Become a Physical Therapist Assistant (PTA)?

 Now that you know what a PTA does, and how much they make, here’s a step-by-step guide on what you need to do to become one: